Discover Maddens Falls in Dharawal National Park

 Viewing platform at Maddens Falls

-The track is easy, and the walkway also makes it very suitable for young children, who will enjoy being outdoors in the bush.
+The track is easy, and the walkway also makes it very suitable for young children who will enjoy being outdoors in the bush.

 Views from the viewing platform

-Maddens Falls after a period of rainfall
+Maddens Falls after rainfall

-Maddens Falls after a period of rainfall
+Maddens Falls after rainfall

 Maddens Falls in Dharawal National Park